UCLA-Bruin-Supermileage/SMV-Docs/docs/server/pfSense-n-stuff.md

 1883    MQTT
 ```

 Port 443 and 80 are for our websites.
 They point to our Nginx reverse proxy manager that handles traffic between our VMs for the documentation server and the main website.
-Anything path behind `smv.seas.ucla.edu/info` will be sent to the docusaurus server and everything else will be sent to the main website.
+Traffic to the URL `smv.seas.ucla.edu` will be forwarded to the frontend Docker container and traffic to `prod-django.bruinsmv.com` will be sent to the API.

+The subdomain `info.bruinsmv.com` is hosted on GitHub pages with a custom domain.

 ### Ports Open to the VPN